morisawa-inc/cla/individual.md

 ## 8. Governing Law/Jurisdiction.

-This Agreement is governed by the laws of Japan and the parties consent to exclusive jurisdiction and venue in the federal courts sitting in Tokyo, Japan.
+This Agreement is governed by the laws of Japan and the parties agree to submit to exclusive jurisdiction of the Tokyo District Court in the first instance.

 ## 9. Entire Agreement/Assignment.